Photo by Jessica Ruscello on Unsplash

 Once you have performed your needs analysis, the next step is to understand and digest the information you have learned.
 Provide the team an overview of the training needs you have identified and possible approaches with evaluation plans to satisfy those needs.

 Verify this information with the project team and make changes if necessary, then set up a plan for action.
-This plan could encompass a schedule for the process of selecting training participants, the program framework, coaching needs, and other next steps.
+This plan could encompass a schedule for the process of selecting training participants, determining elements for the program framework, identifying coaching needs, and other next steps.
 It should also include a timeframe for other meetings and the program’s implementation.

 Once your needs analysis and research process is complete, it’s time to implement!
 And, keep in mind, going through these steps above is never a one-time event.
 Rarely does a program stay the same year after year.
 A continued cycle of the steps above helps to ensure your development programs are evolving as the company grows and changes.